reahl/reahl/reahl-doc/doc/howto/docker.rst

     - prod/Dockerfile
         Change the ENV variables to cater for MySQL dependencies
     - scrips/setup_database.sh
-        Change the commands to connect to MySQL database container
+        Use the commands to connect to MySQL database container
     - docker-compose.yml
         Replace the Postgres database section with the MySQL section